kosalnith/kosalnith.github.io/README.md

-# Minimalist Hugo Template for Academic Websites
+# Kosal Template for Academic Websites

 This repository contains the source code to https://pascalmichaillat.org: a personal academic website created with [Hugo](https://github.com/gohugoio/hugo) and the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod).
 The website is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).